tasmota/docs/help/Device-Recovery.md

 - Issue `Reset 1` command via the console, MQTT or HTTP.
 After the device reboots fully cycle power.
 - Fast Power Cycle Device Recovery procedure:

+### Fast Power Cycle Device Recovery

-Fast power cycle device recovery is implemented for situations where a device cannot be reset to firmware defaults by other means (no serial access, no button).
-It resets all Tasmota settings (equal to [`Reset 1`](Commands#reset)) after 4 power cycles.
+Implemented for situations where a device cannot be reset to firmware defaults by other means (no serial access, no button).
+It resets ***ALL*** Tasmota settings (equal to [`Reset 1`](Commands#reset)) after 4 power cycles.

 [`SetOption65`](Commands#setoption65) must be set to `0` *(default)* in order for this feature to be enabled.

+> [!TIP]
+> If you have a weak power grid or frequent power brownouts its best to disable this feature with `SetOption65 1` immediately or you'll end up with firmware default devices after a brownout event.

 #### Procedure:
 1. Cut power from the device completely for 30 seconds